kiannylim/SC1015-Data-Science-Project/README.md

 # Problem Definition
 - How should we predict the attrition rate of employee based on workplace/personal factors?

+# Motivation
+In a competitive job landscape, what should companies do in order to retain and attract talented workers?

 # Models Used
 1) Decision Tree
 2) Random Forest Classifier